influxdata/sandbox/documentation/static/tutorials/flux-getting-started.md

 Once downloaded and unpackaged, move the binaries into your system's `$PATH`.

 ### Configure the storage service on InfluxDB
-InfluxDB stores it's data within a [Time-Structured Merge Tree (TSM)](https://docs.influxdata.com/influxdb/latest/concepts/storage_engine/) format.
+InfluxDB stores its data within a [Time-Structured Merge Tree (TSM)](https://docs.influxdata.com/influxdb/latest/concepts/storage_engine/) format.
 However, there are two potential indicies with the underlying TSM file format.
 The default `index-version` is `inmem` or in-memory.
 Upon startup, the TSM files are read and the in-memory index is rebuilt.